ooni/ooni.org/content/post/kenya-study.md

 In light of the limitations outlined above, we encourage individuals in Kenya to contribute to this study through the following ways:

-1. If you’re a Linux or macOS user, consider running ooniprobe (especially if you can cover different vantage points!).
-Learn how to do so [here](https://ooni.org/install/ooniprobe/).
+1. If you’re a Linux or macOS user, consider running OONI Probe (especially if you can cover different vantage points!).
+Learn how to do so [here](https://ooni.org/install/OONI Probe/).

 2. If you’re a
-Windows user or are interested in running ooniprobe from a separate device, consider running ooniprobe’s distribution for Raspberry Pis.
+Windows user or are interested in running OONI Probe from a separate device, consider running OONI Probe’s distribution for Raspberry Pis.
 Learn how to do so [here](https://ooni.org/install/lepidopter/).

 3. If you have insights on which URLs to test for censorship, consider